sandbochs/ng-directive-componentization-composition/post.md

 	   <demo-list list='list'></demo-list>
 	   <demo-isolate></demo-istolate>
 	</div>

 A click on the giant CLICK ME! will in fact add the new guy!
 Obviously this is a slightly fanciful example, but with a little bit of imagination the utility should become rather obvious as a replacement for deep passes of `&` isolate scope bindings.
 Working Example: http://plnkr.co/edit/xGozv2RHZz7CH0jFuyvA

+It is worth noting, that in this example the directives were not on the same element to showcase the configuration syntax of `^?`.
+However by dropping one (or both) the directive would only look for its controller among its sibling directives, directives that share the same element.
+It goes without saying this is only possible, if at least one is an attribute directive.

 #4 Other Strategies
 So what other composition strategies are there?
 We've talked about isolate scope as a tool for self sustainability and reuse, and we've talked about controllers and require as tools of composition.